g70245/interview-be-202506/01-fill-missing-daily-metrics/README.md

 - If a date is missing:
   - Use the nearest available metric
   - If tied, prefer the earlier (older) one
+  - If all available dates are after or before the target, use the boundary
 - Replace only the `date` field when copying

 ## Example